-Harvey hung up his bomber jacket on the rack and walked past us to the mini-fridge in the back.
+Harvey hung up his bomber jacket on the rack and walked past the mens grooming kit stand to the mini-fridge in the back.
 He opened it and retrieved two bottles of Abita Amber, opened both of them quickly with the help of a disposable lighter, then emptied them both simultaneously into a glass growler.

 “That’s the only two you get, Harvey,” Cristo warned.

 The old man sipped his beer and sat down with a huff into the other barber chair.
 “And a good afternoon to you, Cass.”

 He looked almost chipper, which meant that he was unemployed yet again, out from under yet another shitty side job he’d cajoled from someone who’d never dealt with him before.
 Harvey never lasted long in the good graces of foremen, kitchen managers, or warehouse supervisors.
 He stomped his boots against the footrest, broke the filter off of a 100s cigarette, and lit it.
 His eyes fell on Ensign Edie, and he whistled.

 “You know why you never see pinups from World War I?”